AnanduR32/Datascience/Basics/Statstical Inference/readme.md

 Sample variance is function of data, is also a random variable.

 ## Variability
+Assume the average height of the people in a classroom and a playground to be the same, In case we aren't aware these two samples represent two different populations we'd assume them to be of the same, but a class comprises of students of same age group whereas a playground consists of parents who are very tall and children who are far shorter comparatively.
+Therefore we can say that the variability of height in a classroom is very low compared to that of a playground, and this parameter can be used to distinguish the various populations.

 If we were to sample variances of sample distributions, we get a distribution of sample variances, this distribution's centre of mass will exactly be one variance from the original population we originally sampled from.